ably/ably-go/UPDATING.md

 ### The `Publish` Method now Blocks

-Previously you _were_ publishing messages to a channel by calling `Publish` and then waiting on the `Result`:
+Before version 1.2.0, you published messages to a channel by calling the `Publish` method and then waiting for the `Result`:

 ```go
 result, _ := channel.Publish("EventName1", "EventData1")